Tuesday, August 7, 2012

-I'm very excited to announce that I have a JOB!
-A three-hour-a-week job (Saturday mornings 9 to noon) I agonized over taking as it will obviously SEVERELY cut into my personal schedule.
+I have a JOB!
+A three-hour-a-week job (Saturday mornings 9 to noon) I agonized over taking as it will SEVERELY cut into my personal schedule.

-Here's the Q and A Al kindly posted (though I can't seem to find it at the moment) on the L.A.
+Here's the Q and A Al posted n the L.A.
 Writers Lab website:

 Your new book is entitled Shirt of Flame: A Year with St. Thérèse of Lisieux.
 Can you give us a brief synopsis of the book?

 Middle-aged ex-lawyer, sober drunk, Catholic convert, resident of 2009 Koreatown, Los Angeles, "walks" for a year with cloistered French Carmelite nun who died of TB in 1897, at the age of 24, with no pain medication, crying "I love Him!"
 In one way, truly, St. Thérèse and I were the odd couple.
 Outwardly, we’d led very different lives.
 But I was attracted to her Mary Magdalene bleeding heart—which she managed to channel into a white-hot flame in this outwardly completely unremarkable way.
 No-one thought there was anything remotely noteworthy about her during her life.
 That alone is a theme dear to the heart of a writer, or this writer…